sp4ce-cowboy/tp/docs/DeveloperGuide.md

 [This](https://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1788177&dswid=-2283) study found certain design elements contribute to increased user engagement especially by young adults.
-The UI components are intended to increase user engagement with UniCa$h amongst our target users, who are university students i.e. mostly young adults.
+The UI components are intended to increase user engagement with UniCa$h amongst our target users, who are mostly young adults.
 This would consequently lead to improvement in personal financial management.
-Thus, even though these are not CLI features, they are intended to complement the CLI features that we have in place by provided appropriate visual response.
+Thus, even though these are not CLI features directly, they nonetheless benefit our target users and support our value proposition indirectly.